greeninkpen/Nunki/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-*"GAME NAME"* is an interactive Language Learning Game that utilizes a sophisticated word generation API to enhance the understanding of different parts of speech in English.
+**Nunki** is an interactive Language Learning Game that utilizes a sophisticated word generation API to enhance the understanding of different parts of speech in English.
 The app caters to individual learners and serves as a supplementary teaching tool for educators.

 ### Project Stack and Collaboration Tools